-Section 1 Name of activity/proposal Revised Transgender Policy Date Screening commenced April 2024 Directorate / Service carryin ng out the HR/EDI Service assessment Name and role of person ur Haseeb Ahmad, Head of EDI this Due Regard (Equality A Give an overview of the aims, objectives and purpose of the proposal: AIMS: The transgender employee policy is being revised as it is three years out of date, and requires a refresh. a transgender r policy for employees that is current and fit for OBJECTIVES: To develop a transgender policy for employees that is current and fit for purpose.
-Section 2 Protected Characteristic If the propose give brief deta he proposal/s have a positive or negative impact please e brief details Age N/A Disability Neutral.
+Section 1 Name of activity/proposal Revised Transgender Policy Date Screening commenced April 2024 Directorate / Service carryin g out the HR/EDI Service assessment Name and role of person un Haseeb Ahmad, Head of EDI this Due Regard (Equality A Give an overview of the aim oloyee policy is being revised as it is three years out of date, and requires a refresh. purpose. a transgender p policy for employees that is current and fit for Section 2 Protected Characteristic If the proposal/s have a positive or negative impact please give brief details Age N/A Disability Neutral.
 The Trust has a Reasonable Adjustment Policy which would be used to support any staff affected by any aspect of the Trans Employee Policy.
 Should staff have difficulties around facility usage due to conditions such as PTSD, section 6.10 and 6.11 gives provisions on how this can be managed.
 Gender reassignment Positive impact as this policy ensures that the Trust is both legally compliant with the most current legislation and ensures that employees who are trans are treated with the upmost dignity and respect throughout the transitioning period and beyond.
-Marriage & Civil N/A Partnership Pregnancy & Maternity N/A Race N/A Religion and Belief Neutral, Staff with gender-critical or other beliefs may be impacted by the provisions around facility usage (6.10 and 6.11) if they object to using facilities with trans people.
+Marriage & Civil Partnership larriage & Civil N/A Pregnancy & Maternity N/A Race N/A Religion and Belief Neutral, Staff with gender-critical or other beliefs may be impacted by the provisions around facility usage (6.10 and 6.11) if they object to using facilities with trans people.
 This section gives provisions on how this can be mitigated.
 Sex Neutral, Guidance around shared facilities protect women who do not present as stereotypically feminine from being excluded from facilities as has previously occurred in a nearby Trust.
 We have had a minority of comments raising concerns that some women would feel uncomfortable with the previous policy regarding the sharing of facilities with a Trans Employee.
 We are not aware of this issue occurring previously, but if it did so section 6.10 and 6.11 gives provisions on how this can be mitigated.
 Sexual Orientation Other equality groups?
-Positive impact, as the guidance around shared facilities outlines how to respond if staff members object to sharing facilities on the basis of personal belief, such as objection to someone's sexual orientation.
-N/A . ·
+Positive impa outlines how facilities on th tot, as the guidance around shared facilities to respond if staff members object to sharing he basis of personal belief, such as objection to exual orientation.

 Section 3 Does this activity propose major changes in terms of scale or significance for LPT?
-For example, is there a clear indication that, although the proposal is minor it is likely to have a major affect for people from an equality group/s?
-Please tick appropriate box below.
-Yes No High risk: Complete a full EIA starting click here to proceed to Part B Low risk: Go to Section 4. $$ Section 4 If this proposal is low risk please give evidence or justification for how you reached this decision: The Trust has had a Gender Reassignment Policy in place for three years at least.
+For example, is there a clear indication that, although the proposal is minor it is likely to have a major affect for people from an equality of group/s?
+Please tick a appropriate box below.
+Yes No High risk: Complete a full EIA starting sk: Complete a full EIA starting Low risk: Go to Section 4. √ click here to proceed to Part B Section 4 If this proposal is low risk please give evidence or justification for how you reached this decision: The Trust has had a Gender Reassignment Policy in place for three years at least.
 It has an LGBT Staff Network and employs trans staff.
 The current policy involved the engagement of staff in its development and likewise this policy will be developed hand in hand with trans staff and where appropriate, members of the community.
-Signed by reviewer/assessor Haseeb A hmad Date 11.02.2025 Sign off that this proposal is low risk and does not require a full Equality Analysis Head of Service Signed Dan Norb ury Date 11.02.2025
+Signed by reviewer/assessor Haseeb Ahmad Date 11.02.2025 Sign off that this proposal is low risk and does not require a full Equality Analysis